httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Serialising a Dictionary {#ser-dictionary}

-Given a dictionary as input:
+Given a dictionary as input_dictionary:

 1. Let output be an empty string.
-2. For each member mem of input:
+2. For each member mem of input_dictionary:
    1. Let name be the result of applying Serialising an Key ({{ser-key}}) to mem's member-name.
    2. Append name to output.
    3. Append "=" to output.
    4. Let value be the result of applying Serialising an Item ({{ser-item}}) to mem's member-value.
    5. Append value to output.
-   6. If more members remain in input:
+   6. If more members remain in input_dictionary:
       1. Append a COMMA to output.
       2. Append a single WS to output.
 3. Return output.

 #### Serialising a Key {#ser-key}

-Given a key as input:
+Given a key as input_key:

-0. If input is not a sequence of characters, or contains characters not allowed in the ABNF for key, fail serialisation.
+0. If input_key is not a sequence of characters, or contains characters not allowed in the ABNF for key, fail serialisation.
 1. Let output be an empty string.
-2. Append input to output, using ASCII encoding {{!RFC0020}}.
+2. Append input_key to output, using ASCII encoding {{!RFC0020}}.
 3. Return output.

 ### Serialising a List {#ser-list}

-Given a list as input:
+Given a list as input_list:

 1. Let output be an empty string.
-2. For each member mem of input:
+2. For each member mem of input_list:
    1. Let value be the result of applying Serialising an Item ({{ser-item}}) to mem.
    2. Append value to output.
-   3. If more members remain in input:
+   3. If more members remain in input_list:
       1. Append a COMMA to output.
       2. Append a single WS to output.
 3. Return output.